SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-administrators.md

 #### Extra resources

 * There are many different data sources and data types you may be ingesting into Sumo Logic.
 You can read the details about forwarding data from various vendors and products to Cloud SIEM in [Cloud SIEM Ingestion](/docs/cse/ingestion/).
-* For the best Signals and Insights with the fewest false positives in Cloud SIEM, you need to ingest high-quality data.
+* For the best signals and insights with the fewest false positives in Cloud SIEM, you need to ingest high-quality data.
 You can ensure your data is high quality by making sure your data and metadata are clean and organized from the moment you first ingest them into Sumo Logic.
 One way to do this is by writing good field extraction rules.
 See [Create a Field Extraction Rule](/docs/manage/field-extractions/create-field-extraction-rule/).

 ### Enable data forwarding for an HTTP source